jjalali/datasciencecoursera/Course 3 - Getting and Cleaning Data/Week 4/README.md

 6. Extracts only mean and std columns and saves them into data_stats
 7. Reads subject train and test files, merges them into subject_merged
 8. Creates id_data table that is the merged_df table with the subject_id added
+9. Only keep the activity data along with the subject_id
-9. Calculates the mean for each measurement for each subject_id and saves it into subject_avg
+10. Calculates the mean for each activity for each subject_id and writes a txt file tidy_data.txt
-10. Removes the data files and vectors except the ones needed
+11. Removes the data files and vectors except the ones needed